duykhoa/duykhoa.github.io/_katas/2016-12-04-reddit-rss.md

 **TLDR;**

-One of my TDD addictor, he asked my why don't do a real kata, for example interact with an api or connect to database.
+One of my TDD addictor, he asked me why don't I do a real problem in kata, for example interact with an api or connect to database.
 I have considered about it many times, there are my 2 concerns:

 - The real problem one is usually aren't like any of katas.
-The problem is bigger.
-And with bigger problem, we need more code.
+It's always bigger.
+With bigger problem, we need more code.
 Last time I tried with the `game of life`, it is a problem related to math and computer science only, but still quite long already.
 I don't know if we do a real problem, I wonder if my readers - **you** can diggest it?

 - For a real problem, I would love to use OOP (object oriented programming), which is class and object.
 Then we have some more things to discuss, like dependency inversion, single responsibility and design pattern.
 There aren't just 3 things, but more than that.
 And with my limited knowledge, I am not really sure that I can send the message to you.
 Also when talk about these